 - Test scripts

-- This enables us to have a better grip on deployment
+- This enables us to have a firm grip on deployment

+To show other teams about our work i created the following animation of Team 4WRD developing the Basel II reporting system.
 You will see us working and updating these assets.
-The animation was created with open source tool Gource.
+The animation video was created with open source tool Gource.

 This article is part of a series on monitoring.

 In the old days we just had to manage a single mainframe and a private network with terminals and printers.
 Now technology has evolved into service oriented, REST-api based, lightweight, runs in the cloud and communicates with tens of other services.
 Developing these services takes a week and deployment is fully automated.
 So the Agile DevOps factory is spitting out new services every minute.

 This results in a higly dynamic environment and it becomes a real challenge to manage thousands of micro services.
 How do you get an overview on the current state of your system.
 That is what the next video explains.

 Nowadays the large companies and institutions have complex IT Services to support business value chains that execute millions of business transactions around the clock.
 All this business activity need to be monitored for problems and technical failures.